-More nuclear generation plants are the future of the electricity sector and natural gas should be concentrated on use as a vehicle fuel, according to Texas oilman T. Boone Pickens, 78, speaking in a wide-ranging question and answer session published in Monday's Los Angeles Times.
+More nuclear generation plants are the future of the electricity sector while natural gas should be concentrated on use as a vehicle fuel, according to Texas oilman T. Boone Pickens, 78, speaking in a wide-ranging question and answer session published in the April 30 Los Angeles Times.
 Now heavily into hedge fund investments more than oil patch plays, Pickens is the largest single investor in a natural gas supplier to heavy vehicle fleets of buses, trash trucks and airport shuttles called Clean Energy.

 "Natural gas is the best transportation fuel of all, because it's 90% cleaner than gasoline," Pickens said in the LA Times.
 "It's just a better fuel.
 It's used in California...by a lot of fleets, and trash trucks are a great one.
 Mass transit is another."